WHO CAN DO AN INTERNSHIP IN GERMANY?

 The main difference is that in the basic and voluntary internship your salary (if there is) will be "gross" (taxes apply and will be deducted) and in your mandatory internship, it will be net.
-As well, the main difference is that for basic internships and voluntary internships (extracurricular) the company needs to offer a minimum wage salary which is 8.84 € per hour and for mandatory internships (curricular) it can be unpaid or with a salaray lower than minimum wage.
+As well, the main difference is that for basic internships and voluntary internships (extracurricular) the company needs to offer a minimum wage salary which is 8.84 € per hour and for mandatory internships (curricular) it can be unpaid or with a salary lower than the minimum wage.

-For European citizens it is really easy to do a placement in Germany.
+For European citizens, it is really easy to do a placement in Germany.

 To do a mandatory internship you need to provide a training agreement from an educational institution signed and stamped by all parties.
 Learn more about the training agreement here.

-To do a voluntary internship you just need to find the placement which will offer you minumum wage, get a letter of acceptance from the company, and proof that you have enough funds to cover your stay (670 € per month, counting the salary that you would receive).
+To do a voluntary internship you just need to find the placement which will offer you minimum wage, get a letter of acceptance from the company, and proof that you have enough funds to cover your stay (670 € per month, counting the salary that you would receive).